JuanGQCadavid/iot-portfolio-2025-1/Reflections/ref06.md

 Setting network fast for the class, eventhgoug all wall working fine the Mango took some time to set up

 ### Was there any good/fun “struggling”/exploration?
 Any show stoppers – anything where you should reach out to peers or instructors?
-TBD
+ I did not help someone

 ### How was your interaction with peers/instructors?
-TBD
+So far so good..

 ### Help and extra work
-  - **Who helped you, gave feedback, was it valuable?** : TBD
+  - **Who helped you, gave feedback, was it valuable?** : Yes, as always.
-  - **Who did you help, gave feedback to?** :  TBD
+  - **Who did you help, gave feedback to?** :   I did not help someone
-  - **Did you present, implement, made a PR, or fix something that was crucial for the class in itself?** : TBD
+  - **Did you present, implement, made a PR, or fix something that was crucial for the class in itself?** :  No needed